Alcatel 3T 10 Tablet With Optional 'Audio Station' Launched at MWC 2019

 Alcatel 3T 10 tablet has been launched alongside three Alcatel smartphones at MWC 2019.
-All four devices were made by TCL Communication, a licensee of Alcatel brand.
-The biggest highlight of the tablet is its optional Audio Station, which help make it what the company calls a 'smart 2-in-1 system'.
+All four devices have been made by TCL Communication, a licensee of Alcatel brand.
+The biggest highlight of the tablet is its optional Audio Station, which helps make it what the company calls a 'smart 2-in-1 system'.
 The Audio Station is essentially a speaker that can be clipped onto the tablet, docking it.
+The tablet runs on Android Pie and comes with quad-core processor.
 Read on for more details about the Alcatel 3T 10 price, specifications, and release date.

 Alcatel 3T 10 price, release date